A/N: Italics are dreams.

 "I have green eyes."

-"Considering you jumped in front of a bullet I would have to say yes you are but if you're talking about this girl from the story and the detective, I don't know.
+"Considering you jumped in front of a bullet I would have to say yes you are crazy but if you're talking about this girl from the story and the detective, I don't know.
 She was the last face you saw before losing consciousness.
 And the doctor said you flat lined in the ambulance and she was there.
 Maybe this connection you feel has something to do with that."
 J.T. answered him with a serious tone.
 His facial expression changed, showing Vincent how worried he was that he almost lost his best friend, one he considered a brother.

 "For a minute or so.
 I didn't have the heart to tell Ma.
-They say you lost a lot of blood.
-Had it not been for her you probably wouldn't be alive.
-The detective was here all night and afternoon until you woke up, she stayed with you."
+They said you lost a lot of blood.
+Had it not been for her, you probably wouldn't be alive.
+The detective was here all night and afternoon until you woke up.
+She stayed with you."
+J.T. informed him.

 "Yea she did.
 She thought she shot you.
 Ma was mad but she was more scared of losing you.
 After your surgery they gave the bullets to some cops and had it checked out.
 Bullet was from the suspect and not hers but she still felt awful about it.
 Her and Ma talked for a while.
 Girl to girl stuff.
-Ma didn't want to leave you all alone.
-I had classes and my T.A. is out sick.
+Ma didn't want to leave you all alone but I had classes and my T.A. is out sick.
 Ma was short staff at the shop.
 The detective said she would stay.
 She called us when you woke up.
 And here we are now.
 All caught up."
 J.T. filled him in.

 "Thanks.
 I guess you miss a lot when you get shot."

 "Just don't do anything else crazy.
 Ma, she's not getting any younger.
 She was always worried when we didn't hear from you.
 She was happy to read you were coming back home and now this.
 You're a part of this family as much as we are yours.
 I'd hate to lose you.
 You're my best friend."
 J.T.'s tone changed.
 There was a hint of sadness mixed in.